Thermal integrity profiling

-Thermal Integrity Profiling is a non-destructive testing method of evaluating the integrity of concrete foundations.
+Thermal Integrity Profiling (TIP) is a non-destructive testing method used to evaluate the integrity of concrete foundations.
 It is standardized by ASTM D7949 - Standard Test Methods for Thermal Integrity Profiling of Concrete Deep Foundations.

-The testing method was first developed at the University of South Florida.
+The testing method was first developed in the mid 1990s at the University of South Florida.
 It relates the heat generated by curing of cement to the integrity and quality of drilled shafts, augered cast in place (ACIP) piles and other concrete foundations.
 In general, a shortage of competent concrete (necks or inclusions) is registered by relative cool regions; the presence of extra concrete (over-pour bulging into soft soil strata) is registered by relative warm regions.